 - The chart above shows the number of claims that transition in and out of the at-fault claims model by reporting quarter.
-Either claims are newly reported ('New claims'), transition in from an alternative claim type ('Trans in') or transition out to an alternative claim type ('Trans out') - Due to the majority of claims being eventually determined as not at-fault, claims are initially categorised as "not at-fault, unknown severity" until a fault status and threshold injury assessment is determined by the insurer.
-Of the claims with undetermined fault status, assumptions are made as to how many will eventually transition to an at-fault status - There are generally less than 100 claims per quarter which transition out of at-fault into other claim types - Around 130 new claims are assigned to 'at-fault' within the first quarter of the claim being reported for reporting quarters up to 2020Q1 - From reporting quarters 2020Q2 2021Q3, new claims are lower than previous, which may be due to insurer operational delays in determining fault status and COVID-19 lockdowns.
-Reporting quarters 2021Q4 2022Q3 have seen an increase in new claims compared to previous quarters, but this remains lower than pre-COVID-19 levels - Compared to the previous reporting quarter, reporting quarter 2023Q3 has a slightly higher number of new claims reported, and a lower level of claims transitioning in and out of the at-fault model.
-This is likely due to the extension of the statutory benefit liability decision from 3 to 9 months under the 2022 Motor Accident Injuries Amendment Act, which will result in greater delays in fault status determination for accidents occurring from 1 April 2023.
+Either claims are newly reported ('New claims'), transition in from an alternative claim type ('Trans in') or transition out to an alternative claim type ('Trans out') - Due to most claims being eventually determined as not at-fault, claims are initially categorised as "not at-fault, unknown severity" until a fault status and threshold injury assessment is determined by the insurer.
+For claims with undetermined fault status, assumptions are made about the number that will eventually transition to an at-fault status - There are generally fewer than 100 claims per quarter which transition out of at-fault into other claim types - Around 130 new claims are assigned to 'at-fault' within the first quarter of the claim being reported for reporting quarters up to 2020Q1 - From reporting quarters 2020Q2 2021Q3, new claims are lower than previous, which may be due to insurer operational delays in determining fault status and COVID-19 lockdowns.
+Reporting quarters 2021Q4 2022Q3 have seen an increase in new claims compared to previous quarters, but this remains lower than pre-COVID-19 levels - Compared to the previous reporting quarter, reporting quarter 2023Q4 has a slightly lower number of new claims reported, and a lower level of claims transitioning in and out of the at-fault model - The lower level of transitions in from 'unknown' for reporting quarters 2023Q3 onwards is likely due to the extension of the statutory benefit liability decision from 3 to 9 months under the amendments, which will likely result in slower reporting of fault status determination for accidents occurring from 1 April 2023.